The kernel of the Gysin homomorphism for positive characteristic: A Brief History

 \begin{theorem*} Let $X$ be a smooth projective variety over an algebraically closed field $k$.
 Then the map $CH_0(X) \to Alb(X)$ induces an isomorphism on torsion prime to the characteristic of $k$. \end{theorem*}

-\begin{proof} see \cite[Theorem 5.1]{SBLec} \end{proof}
+\begin{proof} See \cite[Theorem 5.1]{SBloch}. \end{proof}

 Except for the few generalizations, most of these results are over $\mathbb{C}$.
-Because of this, many people started using Hodge theory to get results, in particular, studying the monodromy action (see \cite{CVoi2}).
+Because of this, many people started using Hodge theory to obtain results, in particular, studying the monodromy action (see \cite{CVoi2}).
 Since the method of Hodge theory only works over the complex numbers, in their recent paper \cite{BanGul}, K. Banerjee and V. Guletski\u{i} changed the approach of the problem by using \'{E}tale theory.
-But on this note, they still work over an uncountable algebraically closed field of characteristic $0$.
-They do this so they can make three assumptions.
-After this paper, in \cite{PauScho} the authors go back to working over $\mathbb{C}$ and prove in detail that the three assumptions from Banerjee and Guletski\u{i} are true in their case, then ending their paper with a theorem on the Gysin kernel.
+But on this note, they still worked over an uncountable algebraically closed field of characteristic $0$.
+They do this in order to make three assumptions.
+After this article, in \cite{PauScho} the authors go back to working over $\mathbb{C}$ and prove in detail that the three assumptions from Banerjee and Guletski\u{i} are true in their case, then ending their paper with a theorem on the Gysin kernel.